9 Common Mistakes in Prototype Testing and How to Avoid ThemMarch 7, 2022

 What to do instead: Pick the method that works for you.

 The way you collect feedback will mostly depend on the type of prototype you’re using.

-If you will be collecting any type of personal information and plan to use testers’ responses or record sessions for further analysis, then you should be getting written and signed consent first.
+If you plan to collect any type of personal information and use testers’ responses or record sessions for further analysis, you should be getting written and signed consent first.
 If there’s any possibility that your testers are located in the EU, you’ll have to be mindful of GDPR.
 In California, there’s the CCPA to take note of.

-The language that you use to describe your prototype needs to be neutral when you’re describing it.
-But if we’re being honest you probably shouldn’t be describing it at all.
+The language you use to describe your prototype needs to be neutral when you’re describing it.
+But if we’re being honest, you probably shouldn’t be describing it at all.
 It’s the old show-don’t tell rule.
-Let them discover the product themselves rather than telling them about every feature.
+Let them discover the product themselves rather than tell them about every feature.

 Additionally, if you’re a designer and you’re participating in the research process, don’t let users know that you made the prototype, even if you did.
 The goal is to eliminate as much room as possible for bias, especially since you may be testing with a smaller size of respondents.